getlantern/lantern-roadmap/lep/DRAFT/0013_Proximity_Based_Server_Selection.md

 Nginx mitigates the problem of TLS handshake and HTTP response fingerprintability due to its privacy enhancing nature.
 Lantern network activity would be less detectable using standard responses that resemble typical, ordinary traffic.

 Using nginx for direct proxies, keeping in mind its upcoming HTTP/2 support, brings additional security and performance possibilities.
-A configuration file [2] with a sampling of options (not everyone is releevant) is presented below:
+A configuration file [2] with a sampling of options (not everyone is relevant) is presented below:

 ```
 # don't send the nginx version number in error pages and Server header